willyvvu/EForm/README.md

 # E-Form

-When I designed, prototyped, and built a [MIDI controller](https://github.com/willy-vvu/Mixer) last year, I thought 8 knobs and 8 faders would be fine.
-However, I quickly felt limited by its expressive power.
-Since then, I've been longing to produce another electronic music interface able to capture more of a musician's nuance through human touch, which is inherently multidimensional.
+The MIDI controller mediates between two vastly different worlds: the musician and computer.
+The hardware should capture the lightest touch yet accomodate the longest road trip.
+The interaction design should be musically intuitive for beginners yet efficient and usable on-stage for experts.
+The software must accomodate the fastest stacatto while rejecting noise in real-time.
+Form factor, weight, power draw, and sensor resolution all lay in delicate balance.

 E-Form is an expressive multitouch music controller, sensitive to x/y position as well as pressure on its smooth surface.
-Thin and light, the controller is designed for music production as well as performance on-the-go.
-Using it, I produced a [few short songs](https://soundcloud.com/william-vvu/sets/balance).
+It takes a more evolved approach than the [MIDI controller](https://github.com/willy-vvu/Mixer) I built last year, putting emphasis on the multidisciplinary design across hardware and software.

 ![](EForm1.jpg)